 In 1620 Wolfstein became the property of the Göttweig monastery.
 The canons were probably more interested in land ownership, the castle lost its importance and gradually fell into disrepair.
 In 1993 an enthusiastic friend of the castle bought the dilapidated ruin and began to rebuild it.

 The wayside shrine depicts St. Wolfgang sitting on this erratic block to rest and eat a piece of bread.
 But since the sparrows kept nibbling the bread from him, he stomped angrily with his foot and cursed the sparrows.
-Since then, there have been no sparrows in this area and the erratic block has been split by the enormous tread.
+Since then, there have been no sparrows in this area and the erratic block has been split by the enormous kick.

 After Wolfstein the path branches off to the right into the Raintal.